-An absurd amount of display ports were not needed, especially for a motherboard of this size where the addition of a single port can draw the line between being operable or being a complete disaster.
-GIGABYTE should have gone with more USB ports instead of the display ports.
+An absurd amount of display ports were not needed, especially for a motherboard of this size, where the addition of a single port can draw the line between being operable and being a complete disaster.
+GIGABYTE should have gone with more USB ports instead of display ports.

 Who is this for?

 The GIGABYTE X570 I AORUS PRO WIFI is aimed at those gamers who plan to build a small form factor gaming PC.
 Given its features and performance, it is the Best Mini-Itx Motherboard For Ryzen 9 5950x.